Steve Shirley

-Early life
+Life and career

-Shirley was born as Vera Buchthal to Arnold Buchthal, a judge in Dortmund who was Jewish and who lost his post to the Nazi regime, and a non-Jewish Viennese mother.
-In July 1939 Shirley arrived, at the age of five together with her nine-year-old sister Renate, in Britain as a Kindertransport child refugee, and recognized how lucky she was to have been saved.
-She was placed in the care of foster parents living in the Midlands town of Sutton Coldfield.
+Shirley was born Vera Buchthal to Arnold Buchthal, a judge in Dortmund who was Jewish and who lost his post to the Nazi regime, and Margaret (née Schick), a non-Jewish Viennese mother.
+Her paternal grandmother was politician and women's rights activist Rosa Buchthal.
+In July 1939, at the age of five, Shirley and her nine-year-old sister Renate travelled to Britain as Kindertransport child refugees.

+She was fostered by parents in Sutton Coldfield.
 She was later re-united with her biological parents, but said she "never really bonded with them".
-Shirley attributes her early childhood trauma as being the driving force behind her ability to keep up with changes in her life and career.
+Shirley attributed her early childhood trauma as being the driving force behind her ability to keep up with changes in her life and career.

-After attending a convent school, she moved to Oswestry, near the Welsh border, where she attended the Oswestry Girls' High School.
+After attending a convent school, she moved to Oswestry where she attended the Oswestry Girls' High School.
 Mathematics was not taught at the school, so she received permission after assessment to take those lessons at the local boys school.
-She would later recall that, after her Kindertransport and wartime experiences, "in Oswestry I had six wonderful years of peace".
+She would later recall that, after her Kindertransport and wartime experiences, "in Oswestry I had five wonderful years of peace".

-Biography

 After leaving school, Shirley decided not to go to university (botany was the "only science then available to my gender") but sought employment in a mathematics/technical environment.
 At the age of 18, she became a British citizen and changed her name to Stephanie Brook.

-In the 1950s, Shirley worked at the Post Office Research Station at Dollis Hill, building computers from scratch and writing code in machine language.
+In the 1950s, she worked at the Post Office Research Station at Dollis Hill, building computers from scratch and writing code in machine language.
 She took evening classes for six years to obtain an honours degree in mathematics.
 In 1959, she moved to CDL Ltd, designers of the ICT 1301 computer.

-After marriage to a physicist, Derek Shirley, in 1959 (d.
-2021), Shirley founded, with a capital of £6, the software company Freelance Programmers, (later F International, then Xansa, since acquired by Steria and now part of the Sopra Steria Group).
+After her marriage to physicist Derek Shirley in 1959, Shirley founded the software company Freelance Programmers with a capital of £6.
 Having experienced sexism in her workplace, "being fondled, being pushed against the wall", she wanted to create job opportunities for women with dependents, and predominantly employed women, with only three male programmers in the first 300 staff, until the Sex Discrimination Act 1975 made that practice illegal.
+The company was also innovative in that its employees worked part time and from home, so that they could better juggle family responsibilities; Shirley regarded the company as a social endeavor as well as a business.
 She also adopted the name "Steve" to help her in the male-dominated business world, given that company letters signed using her real name were not responded to.
 Her team's projects included programming Concorde's black box flight recorder.

-She served as an independent non-executive director for Tandem Computers, The Atomic Energy Authority (later AEA Technology) and the John Lewis Partnership.
+She served as an independent non-executive director for Tandem Computers Inc., the Atomic Energy Authority (later AEA Technology) and the John Lewis Partnership.

-Shirley retired in 1993 at the age of 60 and has since focused on her philanthropy.
+Shirley retired in 1993 at the age of 60, and focused on philanthropy.
+She died aged 91 in a nursing home in Reading, England, on 9 August 2025.